hull/hull-connectors/packages/connectors/hull-zapier/assets/readme.md

  5. Account Enters Segment

     - Account enters one or more of the whitelisted account segments
       - Account can enter any segment if the global _all_segments_ is defined

  6. Account Leaves Segment

-    - Account leaves one or more of the whitelisted user segments
+    - Account leaves one or more of the whitelisted account segments
       - Account can leave any segment if the global _all_segments_ is defined

  7. Account Attribute Update

-    - Account is in one or more of the whitelisted user segments
+    - Account is in one or more of the whitelisted account segments
       - Account can be in any or no segments if the global _all_segments_ is defined

     - A whitelisted account attribute was updated